h4wks123/text-vibe-check/README.md

 # Text Vibe Check

 Text Vibe Check is a Chrome extension that lets you select text from any webpage and estimate how likely it is to be AI-generated.
 The extension sends the selected text to a local Node.js server.
 The server calls OpenRouter and returns an integer score from `1` to `100`, which the extension displays as a percentage.

-## Project structure

-- `extension/` — Chrome Manifest V3 extension
-- `extension/popups/` — extension popup UI
-- `extension/scripts/background.js` — persistent text analysis request and state management
-- `server/` — local HTTP server and OpenRouter integration

-The background service worker stores the selected text and analysis state in Chrome storage.
-This allows an analysis to continue when the popup is closed and lets the popup restore the loader or result when it is reopened.
+Disclaimer: Honestly I just did this project for fun and as a way for me to learn the chrome extension ecosystem from development and AI (OpenRouter) integration to testing the feature locally.
+I personally feel like there is no true way to determine how AI generated a content is with 100% certainty for all use cases, and there are plenty of outliers that needs to be considered in order for a (serious) project similar to mine to be very feasible.
+Nevertheless, this will hopefully pave way towards a bigger project I currently have in mind if I ever feel like implementing it in the near future.
+However, I do not discourage anyone from using my chrome extension, and as outlined in the prerequisites you can run this project locally and do some fun stuff I guess :)

 ## Prerequisites